Chemotherapy for testicular cancer

 - comes back during surveillance.

-Bleomycin may cause breathing problems in men who smoke, or who already have a lung condition (see below).
+Bleomycin may cause breathing problems if you smoke, or already have a lung condition (see below).

 If BEP does not get rid of the cancer completely, or the cancer comes back again, you usually have more intensive chemotherapy.